How Does The LINX® System prevent Reflux?

 Figure 1 Figure 2

-The LINX® System is placed around the esophagus just above the stomach using a common, minimally invasive, surgical technique called laparoscopy.
-Patients are placed under general anesthesia during the procedure, which is generally completed in less than one hour.
-Once implanted, the device will begin working immediately.
+The LINX® System is put in place via laparoscopy, a minimally invasive surgical technique.
+The patient is placed under general anesthesia for the short procedure, which generally takes less than one hour.
+Once placed around the lower esophagus, the LINX® device begins working immediately.